UC MagazineUC MagazineUniversity of Cincinnati

 Athletic connections

-Clyde McCoy, A&S '65, M (A&S) '67, D (A&S) '70, is president of the Atlantic Coast Conference, a collegiate athletic league for Boston College, Clemson, Duke, Florida State, Georgia Tech, Maryland, Miami, North Carolina, NC State, Virginia, Virginia Tech and Wake Forest.
+Clyde McCoy, A&S '65, M (A&S) '67, D (A&S) '70, was president for 17 years of the Atlantic Coast Conference, a collegiate athletic league for Boston College, Clemson, Duke, Florida State, Georgia Tech, Maryland, Miami, North Carolina, NC State, Virginia, Virginia Tech and Wake Forest.
 He is also a professor of epidemiology and public health at the University of Miami.
+He served in that capacity from 1995-2012.

 Julius "Nipsey" Russell (1918-2005), att.
 '36, best known as a guest panelist on game shows from the 1960s through the '90s, especially "Match Game," "Password," "Hollywood Squares," "To Tell the Truth" and "Hollywood Squares."
 Because he often made up poems on the shows, he developed the reputation as the "the poet laureate of television."
 He also had a leading role in the film version of "The Wiz."